v4l3rio/agentcrafter-asmd-project/docs/index.md

 ### [MARL](marl/)
 **Multi-Agent Extensions and Coordination**
 - What extends beyond basic Q-Learning: coordination mechanisms and shared environments
-- Multi-agent implementation: agent coordination, dynamic spawning, and state management
+- Multi-agent implementation: Many QTable, agent coordination and state management
 - DSL additions: enhanced syntax for multi-agent scenarios, triggers, and complex configurations

 *This section demonstrates how the foundation scales to support multiple coordinated agents in complex environments.*